jstmpelowycz/ewallet/README.md

 ### Contribution policy

+- First, it should be initially negotiated that parties are developing different features at a time to avoid merge conflicts
-While developing a separate feature for the project, you should work on a separate branch, then commit your local changes, and push them to `main` branch
+- While developing a separate feature, you should work on a separate branch, then commit your local changes, and push them to your remote branch.
+Afterward, you have to create a Pull Request, and then merge it to `main` branch.
+**NB**: using IDE Git UI is preferable